openlegend/core-rules/core/SRD.md

 An opportunity attack is a special kind of minor action because it does not take place during your turn.
 If you are wielding a melee weapon, and an enemy moves from a space within your reach to a space that is not within your reach, you may make a free attack against the enemy.
 (Note that, as a minor action, you may only make one opportunity attack per round).

+Only voluntary movement made on the moving character's turn trigger opportunity attacks.
+Movement caused by a foe's *forced move* bane or an ally's *telekinesis* boon, for example, do not trigger opportunity attacks.

 #### Sustaining Boons

 \ \